sbip-sg/mecanywhere_desktop/docs/source/_static/developer_guide.md

 ## Other notes
 - Use electron-store for persistent storage, redux for global state management, and React's useState() hook for component-level state.
-- Under `webpack.config.base.ts`, there is an alias of react pointing to `./src/node_modules/react'`.
-This is because the *@metamask/sdk* introduces another instance of React, causing conflicts.
-The alias ensures the project uses only one instance of React.